storageos/storageos.github.io/_docs/manage/labels.md

 organization or app.

 A label is a key-value pair that is stored as a string.
-An object may have multiple labels but each key-value pair must be unique within an object.
+An object may have multiple labels but each key must be unique within an object.

 You should prefix labels with your organization domain, such as `example.your-label`.
 Labels prefixed with `storageos.*` are reserved for